Update: ‘Features’ section updated with more information in ‘Advanced Infotainment System’ subsection.

 The Ioniq 5 and Ioniq 6 will be followed by a new flagship Hyundai electric vehicle called the Ioniq 7.
-During the launch of the Ioniq 5 in the U.S. market, the company said that the Hyundai Ioniq 7 SUV will be launched in 2024, following the Ioniq 6 sedan in 2022.
+During the launch of the Ioniq 5 in the U.S. market, the company said that the Hyundai Ioniq 7 SUV will be launched in 2024, following the Ioniq 6 sedan this year.

-Speaking at the Ioniq 5 launch, Jose Munoz, President & CEO, Hyundai Motor North America, confirmed that the Hyundai Ioniq 7 will be a three-row fully electric mid-size SUV.
+Speaking at the Ioniq 5 launch last year, Jose Munoz, President & CEO, Hyundai Motor North America, confirmed that the Hyundai Ioniq 7 will be a three-row fully electric mid-size SUV.

 The launch of the Ioniq 5 compact CUV will be followed by the stunning Ioniq 6 mid-size sedan in next year, which subsequently will be followed by the three-row mid-size SUV Ioniq 7 in 2024.
 This is just the beginning, for Hyundai will be introducing 23 battery electric vehicles across the globe by 2025.Jose Munoz, President, and CEO, Hyundai Motor North America

 Announcing the Ioniq brand for the future Hyundai electric vehicles and its initial line-up in August 2020, Hyundai had revealed that the Ioniq 7 would be a large SUV.
 Like the other Ioniqs, it will use the new platform developed exclusively for next-gen Hyundai Motor Group electric vehicles – E-GMP (Electric-Global Modular Platform).
-It underpins future Kia EVs (including the Kia EV6) and the first dedicated Genesis EV, the Genesis GV60, that arrives this year globally.
+It underpins future Kia EVs (including the Kia EV6) and the first dedicated Genesis EV, the Genesis GV60 launched in S. Korea in October 2021.

 As revealed by Hyundai during the launch of the Ioniq 5 (reported by Carscoops), the company plans to use a 100 kWh battery pack that can deliver a range of 300 miles (483 km) in the Ioniq 7 (EPA-estimated).
 Drivetrain layout choices will include two-wheel drive and all-wheel drive, and the AWD configurations will have two motors producing a net power of 230 kW (313 PS/308 bhp).
 A ground clearance of more than 8 inches is expected for the Ioniq 7.